 Perhaps the most common error made about the MBTI is to think that it’s about ability.
-If you misinterpret the test in this way it becomes limiting.
+If you misinterpret the assessment in this way it becomes limiting.
 “I can’t do that because I’m not the right type.”
 When you realize it’s a tool to explore preferences, these limits fall away.
 I can still use my thinking ability in everything I do.
-But knowing that my preferences and hence my mission are for NF type activities helps me understand who I am and what I might want to do in the present and future.
+But knowing that my preferences and hence my mission are for NF-type activities helps me understand who I am and what I might want to do in the present and future.

-There is a classic MBTI exercise that divides a group into the four temperaments.
-Each group then decide on and shares what their ideal organization would look like.
+There is a classic MBTI exercise that divides a group into four temperaments.
+Each temperament group then decides on and shares what their ideal organization would look like.
 Try it if you ever get the chance!
 Each group finds it easy to agree internally.
 Yet each group’s answer is so amusingly and utterly different from the others’ that it’s hard to maintain that the MBTI doesn’t provide at least some interesting insight into personal preferences.

 I’m not a fan of MBTI as a management tool.
-(Not that I’ve had much opportunity to apply it that way.)
+(Not that I’ve had many opportunities to apply it that way.)
 But I do think it can provide useful personal insight.
 It did in my case, at any rate.

 Thanks to Johnnie Moore for inspiring this post via his post on MBTI limitations!